 Knowing when the U.S. Economy is heading for recession is paramount for successful investment decisions.
 Our weekly Business Cycle Index (BCI) would have provided early reliably warnings for the past seven recessions.

-The BCI at 210.2 is up from last weeks downward revised 208.7, continuing forming a new high for this Business Cycle indicated by the BCIp at 100.0.
-Also, the 6-month smoothed annualized growth BCIg at 15.7 is also up from last week’s downward revised 15.5.
+The BCI at 212.4 is up from last week’s 211.9, it is above its previous high for this Business Cycle as indicated by the BCIp at 100.0.
+Also, the 6-month smoothed annualized growth BCIg at 16.6 is unchanged from last week.